Empresario: Background

 Mexico approved immigration on a wider basis in 1824 with enactment of the General Colonization Law.
 This law authorized all heads of household who were citizens of or immigrants to Mexico as eligible to claim land.
+The law also authorized individual Mexican states to establish their own colonization regulations, which allowed Coahuila y Tejas to adopt its own laws governing land distribution and empresario contracts.
 After the law was enacted, the state government of Coahuila y Tejas was inundated with requests by foreign speculators to establish colonies within the state.
 There was no shortage of people willing to come to Texas.
 The United States was still struggling with the aftermath of the Panic of 1819, and soaring land prices within the United States made the Mexican land policy seem very generous.

 Most successful empresarios recruited colonists primarily in the United States.
 Only two of the groups that attempted to recruit in Europe built lasting colonies, Refugio and San Patricio.
 These colonies were successful in part because the empresarios spoke Spanish, were Catholic and generally familiar with Mexican ways, and allowed local Mexican families to join their colonies.

+Mexican officials grew increasingly concerned about Anglo-American settlers' insistence on bringing enslaved people into Texas, which conflicted with evolving national policies on slavery.
 In 1829, Mexico abolished slavery, which affected the Anglo-American settlers’ quest for wealth in building colonizations worked by enslaved Africans.
-They lobbied the Mexican government for a reversal of the ban and gained only a one-year extension to settle their affairs and free their bonded workers - the government refused to legalize slavery.
+They lobbied the Mexican government for a reversal of the ban and gained only a one-year extension to settle their affairs and free their bonded workers—the government refused to legalize slavery.
+In response to the tensions, the Mexican government passed the law of April 6, 1830, which prohibited further immigration from the United States and established new presidios to enforce customs and immigration laws.
+Anglo-Texan colonists responded by organizing conventions in 1832 and 1833, where they demanded renewed U.S. immigration and proposed that Texas become a separate Mexican state.